 The possession of a polar bear undressed pelt is subject to special rules.
 For more information on this subject contact the Nord-du-Québec office of the Department at the following telephone number: 418 748-7701.

 Keeping animals in captivity is subject to strict regulation.
-For more information contact one of the office of the Department (see page 46).
+For more information contact the Department's Customer Services at 1 877 346-6763.

 Occasionally, trappers use fish as bait; they must know and comply with the following regulations: